Arctesthes catapyrrha

-Arctesthes catapyrrha is a moth of the family Geometridae.
+Arctesthes catapyrrha is a species of moth in the family Geometridae.
 It is endemic to New Zealand.

 Taxonomy

 This species was first described by Arthur Gardiner Butler in 1877 using specimens collected by James Hector and J. D. Enys and named Fidonia catapyrrha.
 In 1884 Edward Meyrick placed this species in the newly described genus Stratonice.
 In 1885 Meyrick replaced this preoccupied name with Arctesthes.
 However also in 1885 Meyrick synonymised Arctesthes catapyrrha with Coremia euclidiata (now known as Chrysolarentia euclidiata).
 In 1898 George Hudson discussed and illustrated this species under the name Lythria euclidiata, following this error made by Meyrick.
 In 1912 George Blundell Longstaff corrected Meyrick's error.
 In 1917 Meyrick agreed with that correction.
 In 1928 Hudson again discussed and illustrated this species but this time, again following Meyrick, under the name Lythria catapyrrha.
 Robin C. Craw in 1986 reinstated the genus Arctesthes and placed this species within it.
 In 1988 J. S. Dugdale confirmed this placement and while doing so synonymised two forms, fasciata and kaikourensis, that had been previously named by Louis Beethoven Prout, into this species.
 In 2019 Brian and Hamish Patrick as well as Robert Hoare reviewed the genus Arctesthes and again confirmed this species placement within it.
 The male holotype specimen, collected at Castle Hill in Canterbury, is held at the Natural History Museum, London.